 THE FAKE KING KONG COUNTERFEIT

 1975-1976.
-The CBM “King Kong” issue was counterfeited by an anonymous bootlegger, who even reproduced the WEC 3624-A / WEC 3624-B matrix number written on the dead-off wax.
-This record can be distinguished for the dark orange printed cover, the true King Kong had the normal reddish insert, and the King Kong label which is orange instead of red plus, of course, for the different handwriting of the matrix number.
+The CBM “King Kong” issue was counterfeited by an anonymous bootlegger, who even reproduced the WEC 3624-A / WEC 3624-B matrix numbers written on the dead-off wax.
+This record can be distinguished by the dark orange printed cover, the true King Kong had the normal reddish insert, and the King Kong label which is orange instead of red, plus, of course, the different handwriting of the matrix number.
 The grooves on side B are very compressed, so that dead-off wax fills almost half of the space.

 THE WCF COUNTERFEIT

-The WCF company released their own version starting from 1974.
+The WCF company released its own version starting from 1974.

 1. 1974.
-Folder type sleeve counterfeiting the CBM insert, printed on front in red or green and lacking the “disc” logo; the back cover reproduces the original drawing of the pirate 4 LP-box ALPHA-OMEGA; blank label, as usual it was a label for other records glued on reverse, the label for "The Meters" was seen; matrix number 3624-A / 3624-B.
+Folder type sleeve counterfeiting the CBM insert, printed on the front in red or green and lacking the “disc” logo; the back cover reproduces the original drawing of the pirate 4 LP-box ALPHA-OMEGA; blank white labels, which, as usual, were the labels of another record glued on the reverse, the label for "The Meters" was seen; matrix numbers 3624-A / 3624-B.

 2. 1975.
-New b/w insert, label for another record glued on reverse.
+New black-and-white insert, the disc labels were again the labels of another record glued on the reverse.